-After a long winter with the house (or apartment) closed up tight, the first signs of spring may have you running to the windows to throw them open and let the fresh air in.
-But wait – the window sills are dirty, and the screens could use some cleaning as well.
-And those curtains and blinds – perhaps it’s time to do some spring cleaning.
-Use this checklist to get your place ready for warmer weather:
+After the blustering winds and intense snowstorms this winter, the first signs of spring may have you running to the windows to throw them open and let in the fresh air!
+But wait – the window sills are dirty, and the screens could do with a wash as well.
+And those curtains and blinds with the layer of dust – perhaps it’s time to do some spring cleaning.
+Use this checklist to get your place ready for warm, springtime weather:

 ___ Gather supplies.
 You’ll need a bucket of warm, soapy water; rags and a sponge; paper towels; your preferred cleaners; a bottle of white vinegar; a box of baking soda; a duster or dust cloth, large garbage bags or some boxes; and a vacuum cleaner, broom, and perhaps a steam cleaner.

 ___ Map out your route.
 You’ll want to tackle one room at a time.
 You may prefer to start in the back of the house (or at the highest level) and work your way forward (or down).

 ___ In each room, start with the closet.
 Begin by filling those bags and boxes with items to donate or throw out.
 Remove everything from the closet, wipe down shelves if necessary, vacuum or sweep, and wipe down the walls.
 Place the out-of-season clothing in storage bins or on shelves, and hang spring and summer clothing where it is easily accessible.
 As for discarding items, follow this rule: if you haven’t worn it in the past year, get rid of it.

 ___ Clean the baseboards, dust the furniture, wash the windows (including the screens), and clean the air vents and ceiling fans for each room.